 Our curiosity about the world and about each other is one of the defining characteristics of being human.

-Curiosity drives creativity: how can we do it better?
-Curiosity drives courage: how far can we push our boundaries?
-And Curiosity drives compassion: how can we understand one another more deeply?
+Curiosity drives creativity: How can we do it better?
+Curiosity drives courage: How far can we push our boundaries?
+And curiosity drives compassion: How can we understand one another more deeply?

 We are born with insatiable curiosity.
-It is the reason we as babies touch, smell, and taste everything and everyone around us - we want to fully engage with the world; it is our nature.
+It is the reason we as babies touch, smell, and taste everything and everyone around us.
+We want to fully engage with the world; it is our nature.
 Think of how much self-confidence and bravery it takes for us as toddlers to start walking, even though we know we will fall down, and start talking, even though we know nobody will understand us perfectly.
-This lack of inhibition, that seems to stem naturally from curiosity, is why anthropologists believe children are the inventors of the world's languages.
+Anthropologists believe that this lack of inhibition - which seems to stem from curiosity - is why children are the inventors of the world's languages.

 Recently, for example, aboriginal children have created a new language called Warlpiri rampaku in Australia's Northern Territory.
-Like all new languages, this one combines words from languages spoken in the region with new ones, has its own structure, and in this case, a tense that does not exist in the other local languages, making it a completely unique way of communicating.
-That children all over the world, since the development of human language 100,000 years ago, have worked together to create effective ways to communicate and identify with each other, demonstrates the amazing things we are capable of, when we let our creativity be guided by our innate curiosity.
+Like all new languages, this one combines words from languages spoken in the region with new ones, has its own structure, and, in this case, a tense that does not exist in the other local languages, making it a completely unique way of communicating.
+That children all over the world, since the development of human language 100,000 years ago, have worked together to create effective ways to communicate and identify with each other demonstrates the amazing things we are capable of when we let our creativity be guided by our innate curiosity.

-What I have observed among Swahili children in coastal Kenya is that young children eagerly play with other children in their neighborhoods, in spite of differences that separate their parents, such as ethnic background, religion, or economic class.
-When we are young, the categories adults use to divide people are insignificant to us, and we simply enjoy each other's company while impervious to the social divisions in operation all around.
-As we grow up, we are taught to focus on each other's differences, and gradually allow stereotypes to over-ride our childlike inclination to treat everyone as a potential playmate.
+What I have observed among Swahili children in coastal Kenya is that young children eagerly play with other children in their neighborhoods, despite differences that separate their parents such as ethnic background, religion, or economic class.
+When we are young, the categories adults use to divide people are insignificant to us.
+We simply enjoy each other's company while impervious to the social divisions in operation all around.
+As we grow up, we are taught to focus on each other's differences, and gradually allow stereotypes to override our childlike inclination to treat everyone as a potential playmate.

-Children are also masters of nonverbal communication, which is an instinctual way we enhance our verbal communication, whether we are conscious of it, or not.
-Scholars who study the physiology of emotion, and language and the brain have identified at least six facial expressions that correspond to emotions all humans share: sadness, happiness, fear, anger, disgust, and surprise.
+Children are also masters of nonverbal communication, which is an instinctual way we enhance our verbal communication, whether we are conscious of it or not.
+Scholars who study the physiology of emotion, language, and the brain have identified at least six facial expressions that correspond to emotions all humans share: sadness, happiness, fear, anger, disgust, and surprise.
+Facial expressions such as happiness and anger produce distinct changes in our brain activity.
+For example, a smile produces feel-good neurotransmitters such as dopamine, endorphins, and serotonin, both in us and also in the people we smile for.